trollspank/shopify2woo/README.md

 Shopify Export Orders Specification: https://help.shopify.com/en/manual/orders/export-orders

+The docs directory within this repository has a few helpful tools of information, I broke out the columns/indexes for the shopify csv, woo_commerce_template (a downloaded excel spreadsheet)

 ## Installation
 I use setuptools for installation, and I have created a gitignore for `venv` so you can simply issue the commands below in your terminal